naib864/regolith-config/README.md

 # Installation
 The installation scripts are made under the assumption you are running a fresh install of Arch-Linux (with devel).
 It will probably work on most arch derivatives as well.
 Arcolinux works, I tested it myself.
+WARNING: The scripts are pretty shitty atm, so there is still babysitting needed.
 After installation of the OS, do the following:

 `mkdir temp && cd temp`